xiangfei2017/Riemann/docs/source/neural_network_modules.rst

 Pooling Layers
 --------------

 Pooling layers are used to reduce the spatial dimensions of feature maps, decrease computational cost, and provide translation invariance.
-Riemann provides two types of pooling operations: max pooling and average pooling.
+Riemann provides three types of pooling operations: max pooling, average pooling, and adaptive pooling.

 .. list-table:: Pooling Layer Types
    :header-rows: 1